developer-friendly/blog/docs/blog/posts/2025/004-gh-pages-another-repo/README.md

 !!! tip "Important Note"

-    The `owner` configuration in the `provider` block will mean nothing unless you are authenticated to GitHub using your GitHub CLI[^gh-auth-login]!
+    The `owner` configuration in the `provider` block[^tofu-provider-block] will mean nothing unless you are authenticated to GitHub using your GitHub CLI[^gh-auth-login]!

     Additionally, you will require at least the following scopes: